 If you haven’t ever switched your gas or electricity supplier or you haven’t switched for a while, it’s definitely worth doing as it could save you money.

-If you have broadband at home, and you have a landline or mobile phone, you may be able to switch or get a better deal from your existing provider.
+If you have broadband at home, and you have a landline or mobile phone, you might be able to Switch or get a better deal from your existing provider.